01

 Architecture Review and Audit

 A structured diagnosis from people who were in the conversations when your stack\u2019s assumptions got set.
-Two to four weeks.
-Fixed fee.
-A written report, an executive readout, a technical readout for your team, and a prioritized list of what to fix first.
+A written report, readouts for leadership and your engineering team, and a prioritized list of what to fix first.

 The problem